Expected Exit Time for Time-Periodic Stochastic Differential Equations and Applications to Stochastic Resonance: Applications

 We consider specifically the stochastic overdamped Duffing Oscillator (\ref{eq:DuffingOsc}) as our model of stochastic resonance, this is a typical model in literature \cite{BenziStochRes,BenziStochRes81,BenziStochRes83,CherubiniStochRes,GHJM98,HerrmannImkeller,HerrmannImkellerPavly}.
 It is easy to see that (\ref{eq:DuffingOsc}) is a gradient SDE

 derived from the time-periodic double-well potential $V\in C^{1,2}(\mathbb{R\times R})$ given by

 In the absence of the periodic forcing ($A=0$), $V$ has two local minimas at $x=\pm1$ which are the metastable states and has a local maxima at $x=0$, the unstable state.
 We consider the left and right well to be the intervals $(-\infty,0)$ and $(0,\infty)$ respectively.
-Although the local minimas changes over time, by the nature of the problem, we shall normalise the problem to have $x=-1,+1$ as the bottom of the left and right well respectively.
+Although the local minimas change over time, by the nature of the problem, we shall normalise the problem to have $x=-1,+1$ as the bottom of the left and right well respectively.
+It is well known (see e.g. \cite{Gardiner_StochMethods,JungPerioidcallyDrivenSys,RiskenFP,Zwanzig}) that in these double-well systems, the process quickly goes to the bottom of the well (if not already) and stays there for a long period of time before transitioning to the other well.
+This remains true even for $A\neq0$, see \cite{BenziStochRes,BenziStochRes81,BenziStochRes83,NicolisPeriodicForcing,JungPerioidcallyDrivenSys,JungHanggi,ZhouMossJung}.

-Currently, there does not appear to be a standard nor rigorous definition of stochastic resonance \cite{HerrmannImkeller,JungHanggi}.
+Currently, there appears to be neither standard nor rigorous definition of stochastic resonance \cite{HerrmannImkeller,JungHanggi}.
 In the context of this paper, a working definition is that the stochastic system is in stochastic resonance if the noise intensity is tuned optimally such that the expected transition time between the metastable states is (approximately) half the period \cite{CherubiniStochRes}.
-Using the results and methods of Section \ref{sec:PDE_Methods}, we first demonstrate that the expected transition time between the wells can be computed by PDE methods.
-Then we approach the stochastic resonance problem by solving the PDE for many fixed noise intensity values.
+We approach the stochastic resonance problem by solving the PDE for many fixed noise intensity values.